Louis345/JSFrameworks2022/exercises/18-automated-testing/README.md

 ## User Stories

-Note that for this assignment, you will not be working on the UI - you will we writing the tests for the UI instead.
+Note that for this assignment, you will not be working on the UI - you will we writing the tests for the functions and UI instead.
 However, we are including these unit tests to give you context on the application that you are testing.
 You can, of course, run `npm start` to demo what this application is doing.

 ![Example of what you will see when you start the app](automated-testing.gif)